-Brian and Liz Guz have supported the Heinz C. Prechter Bipolar Research Program at the University of Michigan Depression Center since their son Michael’s death in 2009.
+Brian and Liz Guz have supported the Heinz C. Prechter Bipolar Research Program at the University of Michigan Frances and Kenneth Eisenberg and Family Depression Center since their son Michael’s death in 2009.
 In addition, Liz Guz established ELLA Designs Jewelry in 2012 to increase awareness about bipolar disorder and donates 50% of all proceeds to the Prechter Program.

 The mission of the Heinz C. Prechter Bipolar Research Program is research in bipolar disorder to predict and improve outcomes, discover the mechanisms that contribute to the illness, and develop innovative treatments.

 The Vision: Personalized, evidence-based treatment of bipolar disorder will prevent recurrences, so that every individual with bipolar disorder may lead a healthy and productive life.